The Harmony Between Science and Islam: A Rational Perspective

 2. Cosmic Consistency and the Quranic Text

-When discussing harmony, we find that the Quran alluded to cosmic facts that humanity only discovered in recent centuries using advanced telescopes.
+When we talk about harmony, we aren't just speaking in poetic metaphors.
+We find that the Quran alluded to cosmic facts that humanity only discovered in recent centuries using advanced telescopes and particle accelerators.

-The Origin of the Universe: The Quranic mention of "sewing and unsewing" (the heavens and the earth were a joined entity, then We parted them) strikingly aligns with the "Big Bang Theory" accepted by modern science.
+The Quran mentions the "sewing and unsewing" of the heavens and the earth (Surah Al-Anbiya).
+This description of a joined entity being parted strikingly aligns with what we now call the "Big Bang Theory."

 3. The Miracle of Human Creation (Embryology)